BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Main Article: Poseidon

 Given the amount of material in the debris disk in this system, it is conjectured that Poseidon formed very closely to where it orbits today, around Tau Ceti.
-Hence, it and perhaps Hephaestus are the only two worlds in this system unaffected by whatever gravitational disruptions this system was afflicted with eons ago.
+Hence, it and perhaps Hephaestus are the only two worlds in this system unaffected by planetary shuffling as the system formed eons ago.
 This world acts as a "gravitational shepherd" to the Debris Disk.
 Its interactions with the Debris Disk has left Poseidon with very few moons.

 • Classification: Ice Jovian World